Richard Smith (East India Company officer): Political career

 In 1774 he went into politics and was briefly elected to Parliament as the member for Hindon, Wiltshire, by spending 15 guineas per vote.
 On petition the election was declared void due to bribery by the winning candidates.
 He and his fellow candidate, Thomas Brand Hollis, were prosecuted, fined one thousand marks, and imprisoned for six months.
 In a rerun of the election Brand Hollis withdrew his name but Smith was re-elected.

 He later served as MP for Wendover in 1780 and as MP for Wareham in 1790.
 He was appointed High Sheriff of Berkshire for 1779–80.

-He became notorious as a nabob, one of the Englishmen returned from India with considerable wealth, and may have served as a "type" for Samuel Foote's 1772 play of that title.
+He became notorious as a nabob, one of the Englishmen returned from India with considerable wealth.
+He was "reputed to have made between £200,000 and £300,000 in India". and may have served as a "type" for Samuel Foote's 1772 play of that title.
 He was satirically attacked by a Captain Joseph Price and a portrait of him appeared opposite that of Elizabeth Armistead (one of the favourite courtesans, and eventually the wife, of Charles James Fox) in Town and Country Magazine.
 He gambled huge amounts, on horses and at cards, and is said to have lost heavily to Fox.

 Family and descendants

-He lived at Chiltern Lodge near Hungerford in Berkshire.
+He lived at Chilton Lodge near Hungerford in Berkshire.
 In 1756 he married Amelia Hopkins, the daughter of master mariner Captain Charles Hopkins.
 His Oxford Dictionary of National Biography entry says only that the couple had a son and a daughter, without naming them.
 He is also known to have had an illegitimate daughter via his sister-in-law Sarah Hopkins.
 This daughter was named Amelia and she later married William Marsh.
 The History of Parliament contains a biography both for him, stating that in 1780 he purchased a seat at Wendover for an unnamed son, and for a John Mansell Smith, which says he was the only son of Richard Smith.